fengyunzaidushi/awesome-github-repos/data.md

 *   [spider-rs/spider](https://github.com/spider-rs/spider) - Web crawler and scraper for Rust

-*   [lancedb/lancedb](https://github.com/lancedb/lancedb) - Developer-friendly, embedded retrieval engine for multimodal AI.
+*   [lancedb/lancedb](https://github.com/lancedb/lancedb) - Developer-friendly OSS embedded retrieval library for multimodal AI.
 Search More; Manage Less.

 *   [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.